nsrau/azure-docs.it-it/articles/sql-database/sql-database-automated-backups.md

 ## <a name="how-to-change-the-pitr-backup-retention-period"></a>Come modificare il periodo di conservazione dei backup per il recupero temporizzato

-È possibile modificare il periodo di conservazione predefinito del backup ripristino temporizzato usando il portale di Azure, PowerShell o l'API REST.
+You can change the default PITR backup retention period using the Azure portal, PowerShell, or the REST API.
 I valori supportati sono: 7, 14, 21, 28 e 35 giorni.
 Gli esempi che seguono illustrano come modificare la conservazione di ripristino temporizzato a 28 giorni.

 > [!WARNING]
-> Se si riduce il periodo di conservazione corrente, tutti i backup esistenti precedenti al nuovo periodo di conservazione non saranno più disponibili.
+> If you reduce the current retention period, all existing backups older than the new retention period are no longer available.
 Se si aumenta il periodo di conservazione corrente, Database SQL manterrà i backup esistenti fino al raggiungimento del periodo di conservazione più lungo.

 > [!NOTE]
 > Queste API avranno un impatto solo sul periodo di conservazione del recupero temporizzato.
 Se è configurata una conservazione a lungo termine per il database, questo non sarà interessato.
 Per altre informazioni su come modificare i periodi di conservazione a lungo termine, vedere [Conservazione a lungo termine](sql-database-long-term-retention.md).

-### <a name="change-pitr-backup-retention-period-using-azure-portal"></a>Modificare il periodo di conservazione del backup ripristino temporizzato usando portale di Azure
+### <a name="change-pitr-backup-retention-period-using-azure-portal"></a>Change PITR backup retention period using Azure portal

-Per modificare il periodo di conservazione dei backup ripristino temporizzato usando il portale di Azure, passare all'oggetto server di cui si desidera modificare il periodo di memorizzazione nel portale e quindi selezionare l'opzione appropriata in base all'oggetto server che si sta modificando.
+To change the PITR backup retention period using the Azure portal, navigate to the server object whose retention period you wish to change within the portal and then select the appropriate option based on which server object you're modifying.

 #### <a name="single-database--elastic-poolstabsingle-database"></a>[Database singolo e pool elastici](#tab/single-database)

-La modifica della conservazione dei backup ripristino temporizzato per i singoli database SQL di Azure viene eseguita a livello di server.
-Le modifiche apportate a livello di server si applicano ai database in tale server.
-Per modificare ripristino temporizzato per il server di database SQL di Azure da portale di Azure, passare al pannello panoramica del server, fare clic su Gestisci backup nel menu di navigazione, quindi fare clic su Configura conservazione sulla barra di spostamento.
+Change of PITR backup retention for single Azure SQL Databases is performed at the server level.
+Change made at the server level applies to databases on that server.
+To change PITR for Azure SQL Database server from Azure portal, navigate to the server overview blade, click on Manage Backups on the navigation menu, and then click on Configure retention at the navigation bar.

 ![Modificare il portale di Azure per il recupero temporizzato](./media/sql-database-automated-backup/configure-backup-retention-sqldb.png)

 #### <a name="managed-instancetabmanaged-instance"></a>[Istanza gestita](#tab/managed-instance)

-La modifica della conservazione dei backup di ripristino temporizzato per l'istanza gestita di database SQL viene eseguita a livello di singolo database.
-Per modificare la conservazione dei backup di ripristino temporizzato per un database dell'istanza da portale di Azure, passare al pannello panoramica del singolo database e quindi fare clic su Configura conservazione backup nella barra di spostamento.
+Change of PITR backup retention for SQL Database managed instance is performed at an individual database level.
+To change PITR backup retention for an instance database from Azure portal, navigate to the individual database overview blade, and then click on Configure backup retention at the navigation bar.

 ![Modificare il portale di Azure per il recupero temporizzato](./media/sql-database-automated-backup/configure-backup-retention-sqlmi.png)